Handybook/faraday-manual-cache/README.md

 # Faraday::ManualCache

+## NOTE
+This Fork has been deprecated since https://github.com/dobs/faraday-manual-cache/pull/2/files was merged into the main repo.
+Handybook master switched off of this fork with https://github.com/Handybook/handybook/pull/17516.

 A super simple Faraday cache implementation.

 Unlike [`faraday-http-cache`](https://github.com/plataformatec/faraday-http-cache), `faraday-manual-cache` ignores cache headers in favor of a manually-specified `expires_in`.